nomeforme/connectome-ts/docs/hud-to-transform-migration.md

-# Migrating FrameTrackingHUD to ContextTransform
+# Migrating FrameTrackingHUD to ContextRenderer

 ## Overview